xmidt-org/argus/README.md

 An optional header `X-Midt-Owner` can be sent to associate the object with an owner.
 The value of this header will be bound to a new record, which would require the same value passed in a `X-Midt-Owner` header for subsequent reads or modifications.
 This in effect creates a secret attribute bound to the life of newly created records.

-The exception to the above would be an authenticated request.
-The authentication method is not specified and is up to the implementation to decide.
-Authenticated requests shall be allowed to update all attributes except the `X-Midt-Owner` meta attribute.
+The exception to the above would be an authorized request.
+The authorization method is not specified and is up to the implementation to decide.
+Authorized requests shall be allowed to update all attributes except the `X-Midt-Owner` meta attribute.

 An example PUT request
 ```